ParikaGoel/parikagoel.github.io/index.md

-I have started this blog as a one-stop destination for all the cool stuff I read or use in C++.
+I have started this blog as a one-stop destination to document my learning of modern C++

-PS: If you feel like there is some concept which is very useful in C++ and is not present on this blog, please feel free to reach out and let me know.